scala/docs.scala-lang/_overviews/scala3-book/data-modeling-1-tools.md

 A `case class` has all of the functionality of a `class`, and more.
 When the compiler sees the `case` keyword in front of a `class`, it generates code for you, with the following benefits:

+{% comment %}
+TODO: What to say about `apply` methods in the following bullet points?
+They’re less significant in Scala 3.
+{% endcomment %}

 * Case class constructor parameters are public `val` fields by default, so accessor methods are generated for each parameter
-* An `apply` method is created in the companion object of the class, so you don’t need to use the `new` keyword to create a new instance of the class <!-- TODO: update this wording -->
+* An `apply` method is created in the companion object of the class, so you don’t need to use the `new` keyword to create a new instance of the class
 * An `unapply` method is generated, which lets you use case classes in more ways in `match` expressions
 * A `copy` method is generated in the class, which is very useful in functional programming
 * `equals` and `hashCode` methods are generated, which let you compare objects, and easily use them as keys in maps